 What "something feels off" actually means

-When someone tells me something feels off, but they can't name it, usually life works, but there's a gap between the version of themselves that everyone sees and the version that exists in those ten minutes of unfiltered voice recording before the delete button gets pressed.
+When someone tells me something feels off but they can't name it, usually it's the gap between the version of themselves that everyone sees and the version that exists in those ten minutes of unfiltered voice recording before the delete button gets pressed.

 That gap is the "off" feeling.
 You've built something that functions but it doesn't include all of you.
 And now you walk around with this vague sense that something is missing, even though nothing is technically wrong.